-In the United States, the impact of COVID-19, including compliance with governmental orders governing the operation of businesses during the pandemic, caused the temporary closure of our Redwood City, California facilities and disrupted our research and development operations.
-We believe that these disruptions likely had a negative impact on revenue during the three-month period ending June 30, 2020.
+In the United States, the COVID-19 pandemic, has had, and may continue to have, an adverse effect on our business, results of operations and financial condition, including as a result of compliance with governmental orders governing the operation of businesses during the pandemic, the temporary closure of our Redwood City, California facilities and disruption of our research and development operations.
+We believe that these disruptions have had a negative impact on revenue for the nine months ended September 30, 2020 although we are unable to fully determine and quantify the extent to which this pandemic has affected the amount and timing of our total revenues.
 In the future, our business could be materially adversely affected, directly or indirectly, by the widespread outbreak of contagious disease, including the ongoing COVID-19 pandemic.
 National, state and local governments in affected regions have implemented and may continue to implement safety precautions, including quarantines, border closures, increased border controls, travel restrictions, governmental orders and shutdowns, business closures, cancellations of public gatherings and other measures.
 Organizations and individuals are taking additional steps to avoid or reduce infection, including limiting travel and staying home from work.
 These measures are disrupting normal business operations both in and outside of affected areas and have had significant negative impacts on businesses and financial markets worldwide.

-The potential impact and duration of COVID-19 or another pandemic or public health crisis could have significant repercussions across regional, national and global economies and financial markets, and could trigger a period of regional, national and global economic slowdown or regional, national or global recessions.
+The potential impact and duration of COVID-19 or another pandemic or public health crisis has, had and could continue to have, significant repercussions across regional, national and global economics and financial markets, and could trigger a period of regional, national and global economic slowdown or regional, national or global recessions.
 The outbreak of COVID-19 in many countries continues to adversely impact regional, national and global economic activity and has contributed to significant volatility and negative pressure in financial markets.
 As a result, we may experience difficulty accessing debt and equity capital on attractive terms, or at all, due to the severe disruption and instability in the global financial markets.
-In addition, our customers may terminate or amend their agreements for the purchase of our products or services due to bankruptcy, lack of liquidity, lack of funding, operational failures, or other reasons.
+In addition, our customers may terminate or amend their agreements for the purchase of our products or services due to bankruptcy, lack of funding, operational failures, or other reasons.